ansible-lockdown/AMAZON2023-CIS/README.md

 - Python3
 - Ansible 2.10+
-- python-def
-- libselinux-python
-- pip packages
-  - jmespath ( complete list found in requirements.txt)
+- python3-libselinux (installed in prereqs if required)
-- collections found in collections/requirememnts.yml
+- collections found in collections/requirements.yml

 pre-commit is available if installed on your host for pull request testing.